Federal Judge and Jefferson Medalist Doubts Supreme Court Bias Favoring Business

 He is well-known for his writing in the field of corporate law, and for his excellence in legal writing in general.
 In a brief question-and-answer session that followed the talk, the judge gave law students advice about writing.

-The law medal, and its counterparts in architecture and civil leadership, are UVA’s highest external honors.
+The law medal, and its counterparts in architecture and citizen leadership, are UVA’s highest external honors.
 The actual medals were to be bestowed Friday as part of Founders Day events at the University.

 Presented by the University and the Thomas Jefferson Foundation at Monticello, the medals recognize exemplars of Jeffersonian ideals in law, architecture and citizen leadership.